AManeggio/PortalPulse/readme.md

 ## Installation
 - Download Latest Release From Releases
 - Extract in any folder
-- Run the install.sh (install.bat on Windows)
-- Run PortalPulse from the executable or your app launcher!
+- Run PortalPulse from the executable ./pp

----